bwhitman/onsen/docs/index.md

 Each of the three parts (**MCU**, **DISPLAY** and **CLOCK**) has already been assembled and all you need to do is wire them up together!
 Let's start with **MCU**.

 Put the **MCU** on the board so that the USB jack is facing down, towards row 30.
-You want the right column of pins on **MCU** all up and down column G, and the left column along column C. Press until it's completely flat on the board, the pins should go all the way in.
+You want the right column of pins on **MCU** all up and down column G, and the left column all up and down column C. Press until it's completely flat on the board, the pins should go all the way in.
 For example, the RAW pin on **MCU** should be seated in pin C30, and Pin 9 of **MCU** should be seated in pin G19.

 Put **CLOCK** on the board so that its GND pin is in pin H11, and SQW is in pin H15.